 to get the Gateway address.

-The following network information will be used during this post:
+The following network information will be used during the rest of this post:

 - Current IP address 192.168.1.81